SinusBot/docs/docs/scripts.md

 ##### requiredModules ([]string)

 Using this, you can define which restricted modules the script wants to use.
-If it's not allowed via the config, the script will not load at all but instead return an error on startup.
-This field is mandatory if you use any restricted module from version 1.0 onwards.
+The script has to be re-enabled by the user if the required modules change.
+This field is mandatory if you use any restricted module from version 1.0 onward.

 ##### vars (array)